filecoin-project/filecoin-docs/docs/store/store-and-retrieve.md

 ---
 title: Storage and retrieval using Filecoin+
-description: This guide covers how to sign up to the Filecoin+ program, store some data on the Filecoin network using a miner, and how to retrieve that data from the miner.
+description: This tutorial covers how to store data using the Filecoin network, and how to get that data back again.
+While there are other methods to store and retrieve data using Filecoin, this is the recommended path.
 ---

 # Storage and retrieval using Filecoin+